sbt/sbt/src/sphinx/Detailed-Topics/Console-Project.rst

 Description
 ===========

-The ``console-project`` task starts the Scala interpreter with access to your project definition and to ``sbt``.
+The ``consoleProject`` task starts the Scala interpreter with access to your project definition and to ``sbt``.
 Specifically, the interpreter is started up with these commands already executed: